Iosipescu Shear Test Fixture (ASTM D5379)

 IMG_2594

-The standard test specimen (as shown installed in the front view photograph of Fig. 1) is 3" long, 0.75" wide, and of any thickness up to 0.50".
-Typically, a specimen on the order of 0.1" thick is used.
+The standard test specimen (as shown installed in the front view photograph of Fig. 1) is 3 in. long, 0.75 in. wide, and of any thickness up to 0.50 in.
+Typically, a specimen on the order of 0.1 in. thick is used.
 The fixture will also accommodate shorter and narrower specimens, if desired.
 A 90° notch is machined into each edge of the specimen, and a strain gage can be mounted on the specimen surface in the notched region to monitor shear strain.
 Either a standard ±45° biaxial gage or a special Iosipescu gage is commonly used.
 The small diameter rod projecting out of the fixture below the lower notch in the specimen (front view photograph in Fig. 1) is lifted up with a finger while installing a test specimen, to center the specimen left to right.
 The specimen is pushed up against the flat back of the fixture to locate it fore and aft.
 The tapered wedges are not intended to be clamps; they are adjusted with finger knobs to accommodate specimens of slightly varying widths.
 Wedges of alternate thickness can be provided to accommodate specimens outside this small range of thickness variation.

 The moving half of the fixture incorporates a linear ball bushing (see rear view photograph in Fig. 1) that moves on a hardened steel vertical post mounted in the base of the fixture.
 This ball bearing eliminates guidepost binding and minimizes frictional resistance.
 The closeness of fit of the bearing can be adjusted via the screw and locking nut visible on the backside of the moving half of the fixture.

 In use, the fixture rests unconstrained directly on the base of the testing machine.
-A standard 1.25” diameter stud with lock ring and 0.50” diameter cross-pin hole, threaded into the moving half of the fixture, is available for purchase with the fixture, as shown on the standard-size fixture in Fig. 2.
-Any special adapter required to attach this stud to the particular testing machine being used, such as the standard Instron Type Df adapter shown in Fig. 1, can be provided as an option at nominal additional cost.
+A standard 1.25 in. diameter stud with lock ring and 0.50 in. diameter cross-pin hole, threaded into the moving half of the fixture, is available for purchase with the fixture, as shown on the standard-size fixture in Fig. 2.
+Any special adapter required to attach this stud to the particular testing machine being used, such as the standard Instron Type Df adapter (Fig. 1), can be provided as an option at nominal additional cost.
 The adapter is pinned to the stud and secured via the lock ring provided with the fixture.

 iosipescu shear test fixture_2